 In 2005, Captain Brunett transitioned to the MH-60S Knighthawk and commanded Helicopter Sea Combat Squadron TWO FIVE (HSC-25), located on the island of Guam.
 In addition to preparing and deploying multiple helicopter detachments, he helped establish the Naval Air Ambulance Detachment (NAAD) in Camp Buehring, Kuwait and deployed flying Army MEDEVAC missions in Kuwait and Southern Iraq directly supporting Operation Iraqi Freedom (OIF).
 He was twice awarded the Navy and Marine Corps Association Leadership Award by Commander, Naval Air Forces – once in 2006 and, again, in 2007.

 Captain Brunett has logged nearly 3000 flight hours in fixed and rotary-wing aircraft.
 His personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal (3), Navy and Marine Corps Commendation Medal (5), Army Commendation Medal, and Navy and Marine Corps Achievement Medal (2).
-He assumed duties as Executive Officer of USS NEW YORK (LPD 21) in September 2012.
+He assumed duties as Commanding Officer of USS NEW YORK (LPD 21) in Febuary 2014.